centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 fastqc A_NoDrug_R1_sub.fastq A_NoDrug_R2_sub.fastq
 ```

-If you list the contents of the directory now, you should see two .html files outputted by fastqc which contain the fastqc report
+If you list the contents of the directory now, you should see two .html files outputted by fastqc, which contain the fastqc report

 ```
 A_NoDrug_R1_sub_fastqc.html